Retirement planning for self-employed professionals: Build freedom on your terms

 Tools like retirement calculators or a financial planner can help turn a vague goal into a clear target.

-Choose the right pension structure
+Choose the right structure

 In the UK, self-employed professionals have several options to save for retirement: